Harajuku, Tokyo – 38 Things To Do + Photos 2025

 Yoyogi Park is a popular Tokyo cherry blossom / sakura spot in Spring and red gingko tree hotspot in Autumn.

-Yoyogi Park is free to visit and is one of the biggest urban parks in Tokyo.
+Yoyogi Park is free to visit and we rate it as one of the best free parks in Tokyo.

 Try this – The best Harajuku Tokyo tours with Get Your Guide >